 CLASSIFICATION OF WORDS WITH A VARIABLE PREPOSITION

-The two examples given above (sorry, concerned) fall into this category.
-The category as a whole tends, like them, to express emotions, e.g. happy, glad, pleased, delighted (all with about/for/with), angry, annoyed, furious, upset, disappointed (all with about/with) and anxious, embarrassed (both with about/for).
+The two examples given above (sorry, concerned) are both adjectives.
+As indicators of emotions, they appear to fall into quite a large category of multi-preposition adjectives, other examples being delighted, happy, glad, pleased (all with about/for/with), angry, annoyed, furious, upset, disappointed (all with about/with) and anxious, embarrassed (both with about/for).

-However, there are also emotion adjectives with only one preposition: surprised, amazed and shocked (all at), interested (in), bored and satisfied (with) and worried (about) (as passive participles these can also have by to show an action instead of a state – see 66.
+On the other hand, there are also emotion adjectives with only one preposition: surprised, amazed and shocked (all at), interested (in), bored and satisfied (with) and worried/excited (about) (as passive participles these can also have by to show an action instead of a state – see 66.
 Variable Meanings of Passive Verbs – but this more grammatical use is not a “partner” preposition in the same sense).

 When the preposition is variable, about is usually needed with an existing situation.
 For example, one could be happy (or angry, concerned, embarrassed etc.) about the performance of a football team.
 Even the use of about before a person directs attention to a situation involving them rather than to them as people.
 A rare alternative to about is at.

 With after positive adjectives like happy also introduces situations, but usually when the meaning is “having” rather than “seeing”.
 Thus one could be happy with one’s own job and happy about another person’s.
-However, after negative adjectives such as angry, with must instead be followed by a living cause of the emotion (e.g. angry with the government).
+However, after negative adjectives such as angry or disappointed, with must instead be followed by a living cause of the emotion (e.g. angry with the government).

 For usually goes with living things.
-After positive adjectives like happy, it shows the speaker’s satisfaction with the good fortune of whoever is being mentioned.
+After positive adjectives like happy, pleased and delighted it shows the speaker’s good feeling about the fortune of whoever is being mentioned.
 For example, if one is happy for a newly-wed couple, one is happy that they have achieved something nice.
 Contrast this with happy about them, which merely shows approval of their situation, regardless of whether it is good or bad.
-On the other hand, after negative adjectives for seems to have a future reference: being concerned for refugees expresses a fear that something bad might happen to them, while concerned about suggests that something bad has already happened.

-Other adjectives with alternative prepositions include good (at/to/for), disgusted (at/with) and responsible (to/for).
+Other adjectives with alternative prepositions include familiar (to/with), disgusted (at/with) and responsible (to/for).

 Some nouns have a partner preposition in front of them, e.g. on an occasion, while others have it after, e.g. a limit on … (see 111.
-Words with their Own Preposition).
+Words with a Typical Preposition).
 Variable prepositions, however, seem mainly to be of the kind that follow their noun.
 A few examples are mentioned elsewhere within this blog in the post 78.
 Infinitive versus Preposition after Nouns.